The definite article

 An indefinite article (“a” or “an” in English) refers to a noun whose exact identity is not specified; not the bird, not that bird, but a bird.
 In German, this is ein(e) and its various forms.

-Other types of articles, such as demonstrative articles like “this” and “that”, function in a similar specifying manner.
+Other articles, such as demonstrative articles like “this” and “that”, function similarly.

 An adverb describes a verb by answering ‘how?’ ‘when?’ ‘where?’ or ‘to what extent?’
 In German, adjectives and adverbs look the same in their base forms (e.g. schön can mean “nice” or “nicely”); however, adjectives have endings when they precede a noun — adverbs never have endings.